 Veneers aren’t suitable for missing or extracted teeth or where the tooth or tooth root is so decayed that a veneer cannot be permanently attached.

-Veneers can occasionally come loose over time, which may leave you with temporary cosmetic problems with your teeth and the expense of replacing broken veneers.
+Veneers can occasionally come loose over time, leaving you with temporary cosmetic problems with your teeth and the expense of replacing broken veneers.

 Implants Vs. Veneers

-If you suffer from severely decaying back teeth, implants will give you a more permanent solution.
+Implants will give you a more permanent solution if you suffer from severely decaying back teeth.
 Implants are also the only option for front teeth if you have lost the tooth or suffered decay at the root.

 Implants typically cost more than veneers, with an individual tooth costing upwards of $3,000.
 Veneers, on the other hand, can cost upwards of $1,000.